ros117/exercise-/docs.md

 Note that this toothbrush is not safe to use for children, adults, or pets.

-Note: After furthe resting, the Pavel robit toothbrush should only be used under the supervision of a trained Pavel Corp technician.
+Note: After further testing, the Pavel robotic toothbrush should only be used under the supervision of a trained Pavel Corp technician.